eiro/eiro.github.com/aboutme.md

   rise of functionnal paradigm.
 I jumped in playing with _HASKELL and i have to admit i'm not productive with it but i changed the way i write my programs. i wrote _PERLUDE.
-[Nils](https://github.com/ngrunwald) introduced me to _CLOJURE and now i keep a eye on _LIVESCRIPT and _ELM.
+[Nils](https://github.com/ngrunwald) introduced me to _CLOJURE and now i keep a eye on _PURESCRIPT, haskell, ...

 Now i'm not a developper anymore and i code for fun (when i have enought time and motivation).
 The [Ted Nelson](https://en.wikipedia.org/wiki/Ted_Nelson)'s